AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started/user-settings.md

    >[!NOTE]
    >
-   >Clicking **Save** won't exit you out of User Settings.
+   >Clicking **[!UICONTROL Save]** won't exit you out of User Settings.
 To exit out, click the Marketo logo on the upper-left and select your destination.

 >[!MORELIKETHIS]
 >